-We will return to this example when we consider invariant distributions.
+We will return to this example below.

-2.8 The forward Kolmogorov and backward equations
+2.9 The forward Kolmogorov and backward equations

 Recall that for discrete-time Markov chains we can calculate n-step transition probabilities from one-step transition probabilities.
 We can thus think of the one-step transition matrix as generating all the possible transitions.
 We expect something similar to occur in continuous time: we hope to be able to infer P(t) for any given t from the generator Q.